renegade-fi/renegade/README.md

 [documentation](https://docs.renegade.fi).

-Relayers are organized into fail-stop fault-tolerant clusters that replicate and horiztonally scale matching engine execution for increased trading throughput.
+Relayers are organized into fail-stop fault-tolerant clusters that replicate and horizontally scale matching engine execution for increased trading throughput.

 Note that even though intra-cluster logic depends on fail-stop assumptions, the